JMU's Godwin Hall To House Homeless During COVID-19 Pandemic

-James Madison University, the city of Harrisonburg and Open Doors have found a solution to the increasingly-pressing homelessness issue during the COVID-19 pandemic.
+Open Doors, James Madison University and the city of Harrisonburg have found a solution to the increasingly pressing homelessness issue during the COVID-19 pandemic.

-Godwin Hall's 5,000-seat Sinclair Gymnasium will begin housing the homeless overnight on Monday, according to Michael Parks, the director of communications for the city.
+Godwin Hall's gymnasium began housing the homeless overnight on Monday, said Graham Witt, the president of the board for Open Doors.

+He said many churches that hosted the rotating shelter backed out since Gov. Ralph Northam’s restrictions to help reduce the spread of COVID-19.

+Last week, shelter was made at Cooks Creek Presbyterian Church and Briery Branch Church of the Brethren, according to Witt.

-Parks said the city had reached out to JMU to see what kind of partnerships could be sorted to help the local homeless population and the university was "eager" to help.
+Parks said the city had reached out to JMU to see if it could aid the local homeless population and the university was "eager" to help.

-"We could not have been more luck to find such a great partner," he said.
+"We could not have been more lucky to find such a great partner," Parks said.

-Keep checking back to DNROnline.com for more on this breaking news story.
+Mike Davis, executive adviser to JMU President Jonathan Alger, said the university began looking around campus for a suitable place for a shelter last week.
+That meant a place with accommodations such as showers and sufficient space for social distancing.

+“We’re really happy that we could step up and support [Open Doors],” Davis said.
+“We have the space and they have the need.”

 (0) comments